-The Maintenance Leadership Academy provides an intensive training program to individuals who hold positions as State, district, and county maintenance supervisors, superintendents, and managers.
+The Maintenance Leadership Academy (MLA) provides an intensive training program to individuals who hold positions as State, district, and county maintenance supervisors, superintendents, and managers.
 The MLA is an investment in an employee's role as a leader and mentor that helps agencies become more efficient and innovative.
-The MLA decreases the time it takes to acclimate new managers and provide an opportunity for career development.
+The MLA decreases the time it takes to acclimate new managers, improves decision-making, and supports workforce development.

-Participants acquire an understanding of the various processes, methods, and materials that are applied to maintain and preserve the Federal-aid and their organization's bridge and highway systems.
+Participants acquire an understanding of the various processes, methods, and materials that are applied to maintain and preserve their organization's bridge and highway systems.
 Participants develop a knowledge base of planning, scheduling, quality control, customer focus, program presentation, asset management, pavement and bridge preservation, contract management, and performance improvement.
-See sample outcomes below for each of the six modules that comprise the Academy.
+See sample outcomes below for each of the six modules that comprise the MLA.

-The Academy curriculum consists of self-paced lessons accessed via the Web, as well as instructor-led classroom sessions.
+The MLA curriculum consists of self-paced lessons accessed via the Web, as well as instructor-led classroom sessions.
 Self-paced lessons are completed prior to attending each of the two classroom sessions.
-Upon enrolling for the Maintenance Leadership Academy, participants attend a 1-hour Orientation Web-conference that provides an overview of the Academy's schedule and information on how to access the self-paced lessons.
+Upon enrolling for the MLA, participants attend a 1-hour Orientation Web-conference that provides an overview of the Academy's schedule and information on how to access the self-paced lessons.

-An example of the structure of the Academy, which ideally allows 12 weeks from the date of the Orientation Web-conference through final day of instructor-led training:
+An example of the structure of the MLA, which ideally allows 12 weeks from the date of the Orientation Web-conference through final day of instructor-led training:

 - Enroll and attend a 1-hour Orientation Web-conference